 Professional Writing offers two popular online courses to students at Purdue and elsewhere through Continuing Education: ENGL 420Y (Business Writing – Online) or ENGL 421Y (Technical Writing – Online).
 Both courses have been carefully designed to provide students with rich learning opportunities.
 Instructors have carefully studied online teaching methods and are experts at electronic communication.

 What Students Learn

-The course websites are networked learning spaces designed with Drupal, the popular open source software that makes blogging and content management lively, efficient, and networked.
+The course websites are networked learning spaces designed with Blackboard.
 During both courses, students practice the art of professional communication.
 As they learn various strategies and conventions for effective professional writing, they apply these concepts to all writing for the course: the graded projects, email correspondence with the instructor and fellow classmates, weblog and comment postings on the course website, and more.
 In this sense, both of these courses are “live,” real world instances of professional communication, not unlike what students will find as they learn to write in business and technical fields.
-The courses are not self-paced or self-study courses but require students to actively engage with their instructor and peers on issues of writing in busines and technical writing contexts.
+The courses are not self-paced or self-study courses but require students to actively engage with their instructor and peers on issues of writing in business and technical writing contexts.